droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 * Up to thirty silvered crossbow bolts
 * Up to two silvered spears
-* Two additional silver weapons with Bulk 1/L, or 1 additional silver weapon with Bulk 2
+* Two additional silver weapons with a Bulk 1/L, or one additional silver weapon with Bulk 2
-* Up to 3 common items 4th level or less
+* Up to three common items 4th level or less (She offer three Specious Pouches - Type I, or anything else of party's choice - if they suggestions are sensible)

 All of the weapons, ammunition, and armor were taken from an old armory whose location was lost for several years due to Izek’s chronic mismanagement.